Time-inconsistent reinsurance and investment optimization problem with delay under random risk aversion: Equilibrium strategies under the CEV model

-In this section, we first attempt to address the delayed reinsurance and investment optimization problem with random risk aversion in a general utility function framework as far as possible.
-Subsequently, in order to obtain analytical equilibrium reinsurance and investment strategies, we narrow our focus to analyze the exponential utility function and the power utility function, respectively.

-Having derived the pseudo HJB equation \eqref{eq36} that characterizes the equilibrium reinsurance and investment strategy, we can perform partial differentiation on the terms within the brackets of equation \eqref{eq36} with respect to $q$ and $\pi$ separately.
-This step enables us to obtain
+After deriving the above pseudo HJB equation, we can take the partial derivatives of the terms inside the brackets of the above equation with respect to $q$ and $\pi$ individually.
+This procedure enables us to get

 and